 Unfortunately, less-than-helpful log entries are common.
 Frequently, entries are completely indecipherable to normal people, and often even to technical folks who aren’t familiar with the component logging the information.

-What’s worse, it’s completely normal for the Event Log to contain errors.
+What’s worse, it’s normal for the Event Log to contain errors.

-I’ll say that again: it’s completely normal for the Event Viewer to show entries that are marked as “Error”, even on a completely healthy, normal system.
+I’ll say that again: it’s completely normal for the Event Viewer to show entries that are marked as “Error”, even on a completely healthy system.

-I’ll even go so far as to say that an event log without errors just doesn’t happen.
+I’ll even say that an event log without errors just doesn’t happen.

-The bottom line is applications — including Windows itself — commonly log inconsistently, log things that are meaningless or misleading, or fail to log things correctly or at all.
+Applications — including Windows itself — commonly log inconsistently, log things that are meaningless or misleading, or fail to log events correctly or at all.

 Scammers leverage confusion